Dino-Martinez/starlitejs/README.md

 ```

-In order to buil a simple pong game using GameKit:
+In order to build a simple pong game using GameKit:

 ```
 import {